bleargh45/JavaScript-Minifier-XS/README.md

 # HOW IT WORKS

-`JavaScript::Minifier::XS` minifies the JavaScript by removing un-necessary whitespace from JavaScript documents.
+`JavaScript::Minifier::XS` minifies the JavaScript by removing unnecessary whitespace from JavaScript documents.
 Comments (both block and line) are also removed, _except_ when (a) they contain the word "copyright" in them, or (b) they're needed to implement "IE Conditional Compilation".